-Chief conservator, Gary Hollingsworth has been restoring fine art professionally for the last 37 years at his studio in Orlando, Florida.
+Gary Hollingsworth has been restoring fine art professionally for the last 40 years.
 Continuing a family tradition, he began his training in restoration in the fields of fine furniture and musical instruments.
 He began specializing in easel painting conservation in 1980.
 He holds a Bachelors degree from the University of Nebraska and a Masters from the University of Florida, both in Education.
 Orlando Magazine once voted him "Best Art Restorer" in Central Florida.

-Restoration apprentice, Lauren Stump, began working under Hollingsworth in 2010.
+Lauren Stump began working under Hollingsworth in 2010.
 While studying the art of painting and frame restoration, Lauren consults with clients on private collection management practices and offers appraisal services to the Central Florida community.
 She began offering valuation services to clients professionally in January 2013 as an Accredited Member of the International Society of Appraisers.

 Tom Sadler, c.
 2010, oil on panel